 Focusing primarily on maps of North American, European, and Asian territory, The Red Atlas traces their impressive production process and strangely quiet "afterlife" following the Cold War.
 The book displays over 350 maps of cities, from Seattle to London to Beijing, vividly hued and brimming with topographic symbols from a groundbreaking annotation system.
 Most show familiar place names and cultural features spelled out phonetically in Cyrillic letters.
 Maps contain accurate labels of factories and the goods they produced, brand-new housing developments, river speeds, and forest heights, demonstrating that field agents had the power to gather intimate details about cities long before the proliferation of public databases like Google Maps.
 Railway networks in particular are hyper-emphasized, reflecting the vaunted place of the railroad in Soviet culture.
-Nothing about the maps has been published in academic or general literature in the West, say the authors.

 Why did these secret cartographers go to such painstaking lengths to include all this detail?
 The authors explained to Perspectives that the art of cartography depends on "choosing what to show and how to show it."
 In the book, they conclude that since the maps "are not primarily concerned with the depiction of enemy military installations," this "might suggest that the Soviet maps were intended to support civil administration after a successful coup."
 While more evidence is needed to support this tantalizing theory, it raises interesting questions about how the USSR institutionalized its long-term ambitions to communize the rest of the world.

-Soviet map showing San Francisco, 1980.
-The Cyrillic lettering pinpoints Twin Peaks, the Mission, and Portrero Hill.
 Davies and Kent describe themselves as "British map enthusiasts," which downplays their expertise (Davies is editor of the cartography journal Sheetlines, while Kent is a reader in cartography and geographical information at Canterbury Christ Church University).
-Because the creators of the Soviet maps are dead, retired, or unwilling to come forward with their stories, the duo has had to do extensive detective work to piece together how the maps were made.
-They've also had to go about it with little secondary literature to guide them.
-Public interest in Russian espionage is arguably at its highest point since the Cold War.
-There is no doubt that The Red Atlas, with its beautiful images, colors, and Cyrillic lettering, will ride the wave of obsession with Russian skullduggery.
-But while the book does appeal to a general audience, it simultaneously challenges scholars to help mine the maps' untapped historical value.
-Davies and Kent hope that in the wake of the book's publication, someone involved in the production of the maps will come forward to tell their story.
-"In which case," says Davies, "Red Atlas 2, here we come!"
+Because the creators of the Soviet maps are dead, retired, or unwilling to come forward

-A Soviet map of Beijing snows the Forbidden City and Tiananmen Square.
+A Soviet map of Beijing shows the Forbidden City and Tiananmen Square.
 Compiled 1978, printed 1987.
+University of Chicago Press

+FULLY-FUNDED M.A.
+PROGRAM IN HISTORY

+Fall 2018 application deadline: January 15, 2018

+- Tuition waiver plus stipend - Accomplished faculty in a wide range of fields - Flexible, rigorous course of study and personal mentoring - Skill-based courses for careers in history - A Midwestern research university with global reach with their stories, the duo has had to do extensive detective work to piece together how the maps were made.
+They've also had to go about it with little secondary literature to guide them. beautiful images, colors, and Cyrillic lettering, will ride the wave of obsession with Russian skullduggery.
+But while the book does appeal to a general audience, it simultaneously challenges scholars

+Miami University Department of History (513) 529-5121 Daniel Prior, Director of Graduate Studies: priordg@miamioh.edu • www.miamioh.edu/history

+In a secret initiative, Stalin and his successors directed Soviet cartographers to map the entire globe.

 "We have been collecting, investigating and writing about Soviet mapping for about 15 years," said Davies.
 "As far as we can discover, nothing about them has been published in academic or general literature in the West, which implies little or no awareness in academic circles of the significance or perhaps even the existence of the maps."
 Davies and Kent frame their larger story with extensive explanations of cartographic techniques and specifications-allowing anyone to decipher the maps for their own research.
 Ironically, some of the few groups to take advantage of the maps have been foreign militaries.
 The National Geospatial-Intelligence Agency, for example, used Soviet maps found in a British library to track mountain passages and water sources in Afghanistan prior to the US invasion in the early 2000s.
-In a secret initiative, Stalin and his successors directed Soviet cartographers to map the entire globe.
-Elizabeth Elliott is program associate at the AHA.